Falun Gong in Hong Kong: Tensions with Hong Kong authorities

 In the spring of 2001, security agents from China's Ministry of Public Security began arriving in Hong Kong to monitor Falun Gong activities in advance of a visit by Chinese President Jiang Zemin, who was also the General Secretary of the Chinese Communist Party.
 This time, practitioners’ protests were more tightly circumscribed, and authorities took measures to limit their freedoms of speech and assembly.
 The Hong Kong government also enforced a blacklist of Falun Gong practitioners traveling from abroad, and denied entry to the territory to practitioners from Japan, Australia, the UK, and U.S. Hong Kong authorities justified the blacklist as being necessary to safeguard security.

 The government's stance attracted condemnation from segments of Hong Kong civil society and pro-democracy lawmakers.
 Speaking to the Wall Street Journal, Rev. Stephen Chan, a Catholic priest, said “the government is damaging the reputation of a group of people who have broken no laws.”
-Officials’ stance toward Falun Gong began to soften as the March 2002 elections for chief executive approached, as politicians were eager to show that “one Country, Two Systems” remained intact.
+Officials’ stance toward Falun Gong began to soften as the March 2002 elections for chief executive approached, as politicians were eager to show that “One Country, Two Systems” remained intact.
 Soon after the elections in August 2002, however, sixteen Falun Gong followers were convicted of obstruction for meditating outside the Chinese government liaison office.

 In 2002, the Hong Kong government proposed “Article 23,” an anti-subversion law that would have prohibited acts of sedition or subversion against the Chinese central government in Beijing.
 It also would have prohibited foreign political organizations or bodies from conducting political activities in the region, and to prohibit political organizations from establishing ties with foreign organizations.
 The proposal was controversial, and if successful likely would have resulted far greater limitations being placed on Falun Gong practitioners' ability to organise and protest in the territory.
-The bill was withdrawn after a July 2003 protest that drew approximately 350,000 - 700,000 Hong Kong citizens, thereby ensuring that Falun Gong practitioners would still have the right to assemble.
+The bill was withdrawn after a July 2003 protest that drew approximately 350,000 to 700,000 Hong Kong citizens, thereby ensuring that Falun Gong practitioners would still have the right to assemble.